We are so grateful for your team’s willingness to come and partner with us.

 Yes, we are flexible to an extent.
 Team arrival day is Saturday so that you can all get your bearings before jumping in to the work week on Monday and it saves on training time.
 Departure days are important because of other teams arriving and preparing facilities for them.
 Please keep in mind that it is a 4-hour round-trip drive from camp to the airport, and the group leader is responsible for coordinating pick-ups and drop-offs.

 No. These things are supplied by VBC.
+Overall donations for housing, food and projects are appreciated to help cover expenses.

 Yes!
 We usually have plenty of RV spots with water, power and septic hookups.